csiv23/CodePath-Android-Prework/README.md

-# Android Prework - *CodePath-Android-Prework*
+# Android Prework - *codepath-android-prework*

 Submitted by: *Cameron Sivo*

-**CodePath-Android-PreWork** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**codepath-android-prework** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total